pgRouting/pgrouting/doc/src/pgRouting-installation.rst

 * :ref:`install_build`
 * :ref:`install_testing`

-Instructions for downloading and installing binaries for different Operative systems instructions and additional notes and corrections not included in this documentationcan be found in `Installation wiki <https://github.com/pgRouting/pgrouting/wiki/Notes-on-Download%2C-Installation-and-building-pgRouting>`__
+Instructions for downloading and installing binaries for different Operative systems instructions and additional notes and corrections not included in this documentation can be found in `Installation wiki <https://github.com/pgRouting/pgrouting/wiki/Notes-on-Download%2C-Installation-and-building-pgRouting>`__

 To use pgRouting postGIS needs to be installed, please read the information about installation in this `Install Guide <http://www.postgis.us/presentations/postgis_install_guide_22.html>`__